womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 }
 ```

 Every function must begin with the keyword `function`, followed by its name `functionName`.
 Whatever is placed inside the brackets (parameters) are the inputs, or the values that you will pass to your function. `Public view returns` states the visibility of the function.
-In this case, it defines that can it be accessible to the other contracts, denoted by the ketword `public`.
+In this case, it defines that can it be accessible to the other contracts, denoted by the keyword `public`.
 The function promises not to modify the state of the blockchain, denoted by the word `view`.
 Finally, `returns` defines that the function will return a value, and also defines the data type of that output.

 ## Try It Yourself

 Using [Remix](https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js), an online IDE, create a simple smart contract which adds two numbers together and then returns the value.

 You should define two functions inside your smart contract: one to do the computation based on two numbers passed in by the user, and one to return the value of that computation.
-We'll write one getter to retreieve the current value of the variable and one setter to add the two numbers and update the value of the variable.
+We'll write one getter to retrieve the current value of the variable and one setter to add the two numbers and update the value of the variable.

 In Remix, create a new file inside the contracts folder, `add.sol`.